Moneymoney122/boot-script/README.md

 - ipwndfu, gaster or some other tool that is capable of putting your device in pwned dfu mode with signature checks removed

   - fork of ipwndfu for A8/A9 devices: https://github.com/exploit3dguy/ipwndfu

+    - python2 is required for ipwndfu

    - gaster: https://github.com/0x7ff/gaster

-    - python2 is required for ipwndfu
+    - if you're using gaster please ensure that you have compiled gaster with `cd ~/gaster/ && make libusb` after that you should see a gaster executable in the gaster folder, if you get "bash: ./gaster: Permission denied" then run `chmod +x gaster`

      - if you use any other tool than ipwndfu/gaster then you will need to pwn your device with sigchecks removed and then run the script and when you get to the pwning part of the script you will need to enter the option "already pwned"